The Perceiver Resampler: A Deep Dive into Visual Information Bottlenecks

 Modern AI has achieved something remarkable: we can now have natural conversations with AI about both text and images.
 But this marriage of vision and language faces a fundamental challenge:

-Vision models produce a LOT of data.
-A single image encoded by a modern vision encoder might produce thousands of tokens.
+The issue: Vision models produce a LOT of data.
+A single image might produce thousands of tokens.
 A video?
-That’s tens of thousands of tokens, easily.
+That’s tens of thousands easily.

-Language models expect a fixed input size.
-GPT-style models are designed to process sequences of text, where each token is processed through attention layers.
-The computational cost grows quadratically with sequence length.
+Language models expect fixed input sizes.
+GPT-style models process sequences where computational cost grows quadratically with sequence length.

 The Quadratic Problem

-In transformers, the attention mechanism computes relationships between every pair of tokens.
-If you have \(n\) tokens, you need to compute \(n^2\) relationships.
+In transformers, attention computes relationships between every pair of tokens.
+If you have \(n\) tokens, you need \(n^2\) computations.

 We need a component that can: